elec-e8408-mini-project-2025/project-documentation/design-report.md

 ## Architectural diagrams

 The Software Requirements Specification (SRS) document contains multiple architectural diagrams:

 - Section 2.1 details the major component level
 - Section 2.1.2 details the user interfaces
 - Section 2.1.4 presents the software interfaces

 ## Database schema

-For this Proof-of-Concept system the database schema is simple.
+For this Proof-of-concept system the database schema is simple.
 There are two tables with no relation to each other.

 - HIKING_WATCH: Contains the information for the paired LilyGO T-Watch.
 Currently this table MUST only have one entry
 - TRACKING_DATA: each entry contains information from a single past hike